Worried About Exercising to Relieve Back Pain? Here is what to do.

 - prevent you from leaning forward without support

-This site, and the program it is advising is about the type of exercise that does not contribute to your pain.
-The primary purpose is not to promote exercise but to relieve back pain.
+This site and the program available is about the type that does not make your problem worse.
+The primary purpose is not just to help you stay active, but to give you relief.

-This is accomplished through movements, positions and stretches that you perform yourself and at your own pace and comfort level.
-A fitness or gym type workout is the LAST form of exercise to recommend and is not the intention to have with regards to exercise and its role for relief.
+It’s accomplished through movements, positions and stretches that you perform yourself and at your pace and comfort level.
+A fitness or gym type workout is the LAST form to recommend and is not the intention to have relief.

-It is vital to promote exercises as proper movements that you perform which are intended to improve your condition.
-These movements usually consist of a simple position, extension or contraction of a particular muscle group to help condition them in order that they function correctly and effectively.
+It is vital to promote physical activity.
+This consists of a simple position, extension or contraction of a particular muscle group to help condition them so that they function correctly and efficiently.

-This form of exercise can be understood more as a rehabilitation and conditioning treatment.
-These exercises are similar to what you would be asked to do in a clinical setting such as your doctor’s office or your physiotherapists clinic and NOT a fitness center.
-This is the correct form of exercise that is being encouraged here and should be recommended for those already in pain and have concerns.
+This form can be understood more as a rehabilitation and conditioning treatment.
+These practices are similar to what you would be asked to do in a clinical setting such as your doctor’s office or your physiotherapists’ clinic and NOT a fitness centre.

 Avoidance of injury but not treatment

-We then try of avoid any movement in the area of pain which then further worsens our muscular conditioning.
+We then try to avoid any movements which can then further worsen our muscular conditioning.
 We eventually reach a point where we avoid anything that can cause more injury such as any form of exercise.
-This does not help the injury.
-It only prolongs it.
+It doesn’t help the injury but only prolongs it.

-It is perfectly natural to feel this way and at many times, it is recommended to avoid any physical strain.
-If you are at a point in your life where you believe that your pain is a signal to not move in order to protect your spine, then there is more to consider.
+It is perfectly natural to feel this way, and at many times, it is recommended to avoid any physical strain.
+If you are at a point in your life where you believe that your discomfort is a signal not to move to protect your spine, then there is more to consider.

 Running out of options?

-Sometimes, the pain and the injury can be so severe that we have run out of options of which way to move in order to find relief.
+Sometimes, the discomfort and the injury can be so severe that we have run out of options of which way to move to find relief.
 We then choose not to move at all or find help in this case.

-If you have run out of options on how to ‘move’ in order to find pain relief, then you must create them.
-You do not want to remain in a situation where you feel that there no longer is a way to improve your back problem.
-You risk not only physical pain, but emotional and even psychological pain as well.
+If you have run out of options on how to ‘move’ to find relief, then you must create them.
+You do not want to remain in a situation where you feel that there no longer is a way to improve your problem.
+You risk not only physical harm but emotional and even psychological suffering as well.
 Creating options is not easy.